-The Mezzo loudspeaker is hand painted with WilsonGloss[TM] paint and hand polished to a high luster.
-While the finish seems quite dry to the touch, final curing and complete hardening takes place over a period of several weeks.
+The Mezzo Convergent Synergy loudspeaker is hand painted with WilsonGlossTM paint and hand polished to a high luster.
+While the finish seems guite dry to the touch, final curing and complete hardening takes place over a period of several weeks.

-Dusting the Mezzo
+Dusting the Mezzo Convergent Synergy

-It is important that the delicate paint finish of the Mezzo be dusted carefully with the dust cloth, which has been provided.
+It is important that the delicate paint finish of the Mezzo Convergent Synergy be dusted carefully with the dust cloth, which has been provided.
 We recommend that the following procedure be observed when dusting the speakers:

-- Blow off all loose dust. - Using the special dust cloth as a brush, gently whisk off any remaining loose dust. - Shake out the dust cloth. - Dust the finish, using linear motions in one direction parallel to the floor.
-Avoid using circular or vertical motions.
+- Blow off all loose dust.

+- loose dust.

+- Shake out the dust cloth.

+- Avoid using circular or vertical motions.